 - One Certified Copy of the Original Certificate of Title

 U.S. customs will inspect these documents and make sure that they accurately reflect the vehicle that’s being exported.
-In addition, they will also conduct a thorough inspection of your used vehicle, ensuring that nothing has been illegally stowed away on board.
+They will also conduct a thorough inspection of your used vehicle.
+Ensuring that nothing has been illegally stowed away on board.

 If there are any issues, you will be notified.
 Otherwise, the vehicle will then be cleared by customs and then sent to be loaded onto the ship.
 If you have any additional questions about the U.S. customs clearance process for used vehicles, simply consult this website provided by U.S. Customs and Border Security.